Salvation Army financial assistance in Eastern Massachusetts.

 The Salvation Army tries to help people across Boston, Cambridge and eastern Massachusetts meet and pay for their basic needs.
+Whether it is money for paying a heat bill, a box of groceries, or rent or housing help, resources may be available.
+The Boston as well as Suffolk and Middlesex County area Salvation Army centers also coordinate basic needs, including free Christmas toys or school supplies, along with long term case management.
 They strongly believe that no one should have to go homeless, sleep on the streets or go hungry.

-To meet this need, the centers in Suffolk and Middlesex County Massachusetts may have very limited amounts of funds for paying rent, utility bills, food, or other expenses.
+There are also places for people to shop, namely the Thrift as well as Family Stores.
+To meet this need of financial aid, the centers in Suffolk and Middlesex County Massachusetts use donations and money from the thrift stores. this gives them the ability to provide very limited amounts of funds for paying rent, utility bills, food, or other expenses.
 People who have just lost a job may receive assistance too.

 Case managers from the Salvation Army may help people get through the tough times and help individuals prevent a future financial crisis.
 Programs that can help families are wide ranging.
 They include the services below.

-After an interview process, including assessment of need and family qualifications and requirements, financial and emergency assistance may be given in areas such as below.
+After an interview process, including assessment of need and family qualifications and requirements, financial as well as emergency assistance may be given in areas such as below.
 Services are available at all Salvation Army Corps locations across Boston, Cambridge, Lowell, and surrounding counties.

 Good Neighbor Energy Fund will help qualified low income families pay their heating, electric, gas, and fuel oil bills.
 Applicants need to be faced with temporary financial hardship or difficulties.
 People who apply can’t be qualified for other state of Massachusetts or federal government assistance, so The Salvation Army is a last resort for Suffolk and Middlesex County families.